MarcelWaldvogel/vcard4-ts/README.md

   value contained an unescaped comma.
 This may indicate old-style (vCard3) value, e.g. for `PHOTO`, which is considered incomplete character escaping in vCard4.

+#### Unparseable lines

+If any lines in the current vCard left the parser speechless, they are stored essentially unmodified in the `unparseable` array.
+The only modification is that wrapped lines have been unwrapped, as this happens before parsing.
+You most likely want to ignore those lines, unless you want to re-export the vCard as faithfully as possible, even if that violates the standard (and might cause errors for other parsers).

 ## Related work